SolidLabResearch/solid-identity-manager/test-cases.md

   - Attempt to create a profile without filling in any fields.
   - Verify that error messages and classes are applied correctly.

-### 7. Creating a Profile Adds It to List of Profiles
+### 7. Creating a profile adds it to list of profiles

 - **Description**: Tests if creating a profile adds it to the list of profiles.
 - **Test Steps**:
   - Create a profile.
   - Verify that the profile appears in the list of identities.

-### 8. Creating 2 Profiles Adds Both to List of Profiles
+### 8. Creating 2 profiles adds both to list of profiles

 - **Description**: Tests if creating two profiles adds both to the list.
 - **Test Steps**:
   - Create two profiles.
   - Verify both profiles appear in the list.

-### 9. Profile Header Shows Name and Avatar of Active Profile
+### 9. Profile header shows name and avatar of active profile

 - **Description**: Tests if the profile header updates correctly.
 - **Test Steps**:
   - Create profiles and verify that the header shows the correct name and avatar.

-### 10. Switching Profile Activates Correct One
+### 10. Switching profile activates correct one

 - **Description**: Tests if switching profiles activates the correct one.
 - **Test Steps**: